-In 2014, the Agency continued promoting the involvement of stakeholders in its activities through workshops.
-They are usually organised in conjunction with public consultations or as part of the process to develop opinions on Network Codes.
+In 2014 the Agency continued promoting the involvement of stakeholders in its activities through workshops.
+They are usually organised in conjunction with public consultations or in the process of developing opinions on Network Codes.
 In this latter role, they are organised during the scoping phase of official documents and they represent an occasion for the Agency to present its views on the main policy options under consideration, as well as for the Agency to collect, at an early stage, opinions from stakeholders on essential topics.
 Most of the workshops were organised in Ljubljana.
-Whenever possible, workshops were web-streamed to include as many participants as possible.
+Whenever possible, workshops were web streamed in order to include as many participants as possible.